Neighbourhood watch: Gasperich

 Schools & crèches

 In 2017 the French School of Luxembourg and the Lycée Vauban merged to form the Vauban to offer private French education.
-The new campus, located in Gasperich, opened last year and has approximately 2,500 pupils.
+The new campus, located in Gasperich, has approximately 2,500 pupils.
 It offers state of the art sports and multi-media facilities.

 The Ecole Fondamentale Gasperich is located on rue Gioacchino Rossini provides local schooling for ages 3 to 11 years.